-Last month’s full moon was bright in an inky fast moving sky, I sat with friends in a circle of young birch trees and we sang to her as she peeped out here and there.
-Earlier that day we were in the sea at Mattiscombe, it was warm and quiet.
+Last month’s full moon was bright in an inky fast moving sky.
+I like to gather with some of my closest friends to celebrate, if I’m not sitting on my own soaking it in somewhere.
+I sat with friends in a circle of young birch trees and we sang to her as she peeped out here and there.
+Earlier that same day we were in the sea at Mattiscombe, it was warm and quiet.
 This hat was born the next day to honour this amazing time between light and dark, languid warm and nipping cold.

 I have always been drawn to art forms and architecture using the fibonacci sequence as a guide.
 It is everywhere in the natural world, from petals to shells to bee populations.
 When humans discovered this they opened a door to wonder, connectivity and an ability to harness the maths of the universe.
 When sculpting a spiral on a hat I will work to those proportions as they feel organic, they are the most pleasing to the eye and geometrically interesting.
 The hats move and shift their shapes so it’s not an exact science but I know their starting place.